dIOGOLOC/codes_escritos/LabSis_controle_de_qualidade/README.md

 - You should start reading the configuration file (config_file.cnf), which contains global parameters and detailed instructions.

-- You should create your own 'STA_LAT_LON.txt' file, which is the main archive to create the XML file (see more [here](https://docs.obspy.org/tutorial/code_snippets/stationxml_file_from_scratch.html).
+- You should create your own 'STA_LAT_LON.txt' file, which is the main archive to create the XML file (see more about XML file [here](https://docs.obspy.org/tutorial/code_snippets/stationxml_file_from_scratch.html)).

 - For creating your own 'STA_LAT_LON.txt' file with your stations, you should pay attention in the following parameters: